 Several scientific studies have shown a direct correlation between one’s facial expression and the way they feel.
 Sometimes we can prolong our own bad mood — without even noticing it — simply by unconsciously having an upset facial expression.
 When you are upset, try scrunching and relaxing your face to get some blood flowing.
 It can ease some frustration and help you let go of some of the extra negativity you may be holding onto just by releasing the tension.
 If you can crack a fake smile, even for a second, it can influence the way you feel for the better.

 3. Find small ways to pamper yourself.

-When times are tough, you finding one small way to indulge yourself on a regular basis can lift your spirits.
-Taking time to meet a friend for coffee, allowing yourself a leisurely soak in the tub, or even just sneaking a little piece of chocolate and taking the time to enjoy it can give you the mental breathing room to regroup and help face your troubles.
+When times are tough, finding just one small way to indulge yourself can lift your spirits.
+Whether it’s taking time to meet a friend for coffee, allowing yourself a leisurely soak in the tub, or even just sneaking a little piece of chocolate and taking the time to enjoy it can give you the mental breathing room to regroup and help face your troubles.
 If you are able to plan out some future regrouping time regularly, it can brighten things by giving you a nice thing to look forward to, even if you’re overwhelmed.
 Letting a little light in now and then and taking care of yourself can brighten your whole world.

 4. Stop and breathe for just a few moments every day.

-When life hits some bumps in the road, it often gets extremely busy.
 To combat the feeling that you’re drowning in problems, take a few minutes each day to just breathe.
 It can be like a life vest, helping you ride the waves.
 Meditation, prayer, or just quiet contemplation will help you keep your sanity when your schedule is overly full or when you feel overwhelmed.